Demian Voorhagen: Strategic Entrepreneurial Growth

 54:14.29 – Demian Voorhagen

 Yeah, exactly. and this is one of the things where I say that the work that I do is not so templated because for some businesses the crowdfunding makes sense for some.
-It doesn’t for some it could but it wouldn’t necessarily be the best way.it’s kind of you’re kind of able to label it in ah in a step like ah a function tree where okay well you know do your users need the product as well and you go yes, okay, interesting for crowdfunding but in the end making all these kind of decisions require just some kind of insight.and that’s also why I think it’s like I probably have one of the best jobs ever that is never going to be automated by any kind of Ai because it requires you to cross so many things together and think outside the box often.
+It doesn’t for some it could but it wouldn’t necessarily be the best way.
+It’s kind of you’re able to label it in a step like a function tree, where okay, do your users need the product as well?
+And you go yes, okay, interesting for crowdfunding but in the end making all these kind of decisions require just some kind of insight and that’s also why I think it’s like I probably have one of the best jobs ever that is never going to be automated by any kind of AI, because it requires you to cross so many things together and think outside the box often.

 Yeah.